-Naval Communication System begins expansion in Pacific Ocean area to meet requirements of Pacific Missile Range.
+1960 Naval Communications System begins expansion in Pacific Ocean area to meet requirement of Pacific Missile Range.

-Joint agreement is reached and implemented on exchange of communications officers among the Army, Navy and Air Force.
+Joint agreement is reached and implemented on exchange of communications officers among Army, Navy and Air Force.
 Suggested by the Chief of Naval Operations, program is designed to provide opportunity for officers to learn from and participate in communications operations of other services and eventually provide senior officers with multi-service experience.

-Final year of construction of NRS (T) Cutler, Maine, before on-the-air January 1961, with world's largest known transmitter (power output 2,000,000 watts with an expected antenna radiating power of 1,000,000 watts); highest radio towers of any Navy radio station

-(979-ft.); an antenna array covering 1,400 acres using 64 miles of one-inch bronze wire in a unique configuration and a buried ground system covering 2,850 acres using 2,074 miles of No. 6 copper wire-the world's largest known ground system; dual equipment throughout all components existing in sets so that the mate instantly takes over when an equipment fails - the first VLF station known to have such features; and the first known VLF station with a self-contained and self-sufficient electrical power generating system.
+Final year of construction of NRS (T) Cutler, Maine before on-the-air January 1961, with world's largest known transmitter (power output 2,000,000 watts with an expected antenna radiating power of 1,000,000 watts); highest radio towers of any Navy radio station(979-feet); an antenna array covering 1,400 acres using 64 miles of one-inch bronze wire in a unique configuration and a buried ground system covering 2,850 acres using 2,074 miles of number 6 copper wire - the world's largest known ground system; dual equipment throughout all components existing in sets so that the mate instantly takes over when a equipment fails - the first VLF station known to have such features; and the first know VLF station with a self-contained and self-sufficient electrical power generating system.

-Navy successfully transmits messages from Washington, D. C. to New Jersey via the 100-foot ECHO I artificial passive satellite.
+Navy successfully transmits messages from Washington, DC to New Jersey via the 100-foot Echo I artificial passive satellite.

-USS NORTHAMPTON (CLC-1) is named National Emergency Command Post Afloat (NECPA), made available to National Political Command and Joint Chiefs of Staff, and is put under Navy's command and control system program.
+USS NORTH HAMPTON (CLC-1) is named National Emergency Command Post Afloat (NECPA), MADE AVAILABLE TO National Political Command and Joint Chiefs of Staff, and is put under Navy's command and control system program.

-Naval Radio Station (T) Cutler, Maine, (NAA), a \$70,000,000 installation, is dedicated as the Navy's most powerful radio station.
+1961 Naval Radio Station (T) Cutler, Maine, (NAA) a \$70,000,000 installation, is dedicated as the Navy's most powerful radio station.

-Around the world ship-to-ship relay of a message (in 3 hours and 3 minutes) accomplished from a ship at Norfolk, Va., back to NAVCOMMSTA Washington by CW ship relay.
-(In 1960 an around-the-world message relay test by SIXTHFLT is completed in 15 minutes.
-Ship and shore communications activities participate in feat.)
-(In 1960 USS NORTHAMPTON (CLC-1), flagship of COMSECONDFLT sends RATT message around the world in 2 seconds, the following Navy shore stations participating: NAVCOMMSTAs Washington, Pearl Harbor, San Juan, Guam and Japan; NAVCOMMFACs Philippines, Port Lyautey and London, and NAVCOMMU Asmara.)
+Around the World ship-to-ship relay of a message (in 3 hours and 3 minutes) accomplished from a ship at Norfolk, VA, back to NAVCOMMSTA Washington by CW ship relay.
+(In 1960 an around-the world message relay test by SIXTHFLT is completed in 15 minutes.
+Ship and shore communications activities participate in feat.) (in 1960 USS NORTHAMPTON (CLC-1), flagship to COMSECONDFLT sends RATT message around the world in 2 seconds, the following Navy shore stations participating: NAVCOMMSTAs Washington, Pearl Harbor, San Juan, Guam and Japan; NAVCOMMFACs Philippines, Port Lyautey and London, and NAVCOMMU Asmara.)

-Naval Radio Station, NBA, Balboa, Panama, C. Z., broadcasts 24-hour-a-day transmissions of precise time and constant frequency, accurate to 5 parts in 100,000,000,000.
+Naval Radio Station (NBA) Balboa, Panama, Canal Zone, broadcasts a 24-hour-aday transmission of precise time and constant frequency (accurate to 5 parts in 100,000,000,000.)
 The frequency calibration provided is 10 times as accurate as was formerly possible.